Abdelmoneim000/image_cropper/README.md

 The project uses Docker to create a consistent and isolated environment.
 The Docker setup is defined in the [Dockerfile](#file:Dockerfile-context).
 This file specifies the use of Python 3.8-slim as the base image, sets the working directory, copies the current directory contents into the container, installs the necessary packages from `requirements.txt`, exposes port 5000, sets the `FLASK_APP` environment variable to `app.py`, and specifies the command to run the Flask application.

-**Notes:**
+> [!NOTE]
-- Ensure Docker is properly configured and running on your system before proceeding with the installation.
-- The Dockerfile assumes a stable internet connection for package installation from `requirements.txt`.
+> Ensure Docker is properly configured and running on your system before proceeding with the installation.
+The Dockerfile assumes a stable internet connection for package installation from `requirements.txt`.

-**Warnings:**
+> [!WARNING]
-- Modifications to the Dockerfile should be made with caution to avoid breaking dependencies or compromising the environment's integrity.
+> Modifications to the Dockerfile should be made with caution to avoid breaking dependencies or compromising the environment's integrity.

 ## Python Scripts